 In order to receive the Certificate of Completion participants are required to participate in all 9 modules, which will be held online.
 In addition, participants are strongly recommended to attend an in-person BodyDreaming / BodySoul workshop – either mask or fairy tale.

 Each of the 9 modules builds incrementally on the previous one.
-If you have missed previous modules, you will be offered the opportunity to watch recordings before participating in Module 4, once you have registered.
+If you have missed previous modules, you will be offered the opportunity to watch recordings of the previous module before participating in the next, once you have registered.
 However, before final completion, you will be required to attend the modules you have missed.

 The training weekend will comprise of theory and practice, experiential learning and embodied practice sessions, dream work, movement, voice work, ritual and art.
 We will work in large group sessions and in small break-out practice sessions.
 We have a large group of assistants providing containment and guidance for the small break out practice sessions.
 Each small break-out group will have an assistant present.